Ferrari: A Perennial Compounder Racing On The Fast Lane (NYSE:RACE)

 "Ferrari in a league of its own claiming title of world’s strongest luxury & premium brand." - Brand Finance

-The other day when I explained a new idea about a mining operation in a northeastern African country to an investor, he pensively said he'd be happy to hear about how to make money off the trend that superrich keep getting richer although he did not dislike the mining idea.
+The other day, when I explained a new idea about a mining operation in a northeastern African country to an investor, he pensively said he'd be happy to hear about how to make money off the trend that the superrich keep getting richer, although he did not dislike the mining idea.

 In investing, few things are more rewarding than riding the coattails of a durable trend.
-So, I dug a little deeper into that trend.
-It turns out the top 1% have not only been getting richer but also at a speed faster than the GDP.
+So, I dug a little deeper.
+It turns out the top 1% has not only been getting richer but also at a speed faster than the GDP.
 I also learned numerous new rich dudes were being minted every year, especially in Asia.
 The superrich is indeed a rapidly-growing consumer group for investors to tap into.

 Long story short, I eventually landed on the idea of Ferrari N.V.
 (RACE).
 Let's see if Ferrari can act as the investment vehicle to help us make some money off the superrich.